 by Tim Leogrande, BSIT, MSCP, Ed.S.

-19 FEB 2026 • 4 MIN 18 SEC READ
+FEBRUARY 19 2026 • 6 MIN 29 SEC READ

 Artificial intelligence (AI) companies are increasingly integrating their bots into web browsers and deploying software agents which can automate a variety of user tasks.
 However, recent discoveries suggest that some of these agents struggle to consistently recognize key warning signs of phishing websites and emails, raising questions about their reliability in real-world use.

-Cloudera reports that an overwhelming 96% of businesses have plans to expand their use of AI agents, yet are ill-prepared for the increased threats that these agents present — such as how to distinguish between actions conducted by an agent and those taken by a person via a web browser.
+Cloudera reports that an overwhelming 96% of businesses have plans to expand their use of agentic AI, yet are ill-prepared for the increased threats that these agents present — such as how to distinguish between actions conducted by an agent and those taken by a person via a web browser.
 AI agents must be proficient not just at completing tasks, but also at identifying and thwarting possible security risks to employees and corporate data.

 <aside> 💡